 Our board of directors has established an audit committee, a compensation committee and a nominating and corporate governance committee.
-Each of these committees will operate under a written charter approved by our board of directors that satisfies applicable SEC and Nasdaq standards, to be effective upon the effectiveness of the registration statement of which this prospectus forms a part.
+Each of these committees operates under a written charter approved by our board of directors that satisfies applicable SEC and Nasdaq standards.
 From time to time, our board of directors may establish other committees to facilitate the management of our business.
 Upon our listing on Nasdaq, each committee's charter will be available under the Corporate Governance section of our website at www.nextcure.com.
 The reference to our website address does not constitute incorporation by reference of the information contained at or available through our website.